Rapidly moving to renewable energy and engaging suppliers to address the risks posed by climate change

 - In Botany, Australia, we introduced smart technology – including artificial intelligence – to best manage natural resources.

-- In the U.S., we had the first-ever installation of a R-514A ultra-low-global warming potential (ULGWP) chiller in our Cincinnati, Ohio facility.
-We installed three more units in our global headquarters in Battle Creek, Michigan.
-We’ve since established a global policy that all new refrigeration equipment we purchase must use ULGWP or natural refrigerants.
+- In the U.S., our Cincinnati, Ohio facility saw the installation of our first-ever R-514A ultra-low-global warming potential (ULGWP) chiller.
+We’ve since installed three more units in our global headquarters in Battle Creek, Michigan, and have established a global policy that all new refrigeration equipment we purchase must use ULGWP or natural refrigerants.

-In 2019, we introduced our more ambitious Kellogg’s® Better Days commitments to achieve a 45% absolute reduction in Scope 1 and 2 greenhouse gas emissions and a 15% reduction in Scope 3 greenhouse gas emissions by the end of 20302.
-These goals put us firmly our 2050 glide path to reduce Scope 1 and 2 emissions in our operations (manufacturing, offices, warehouses and fleet) by 65% and Scope 3 emissions by 50%.
-By the end of 2019 we have already achieved a 28.6% absolute reduction in Scope 1 and 2 greenhouse gas emissions against our 2015 baseline.
-The avoided emissions since 2015 are the equivalent of taking nearly 2.5 billion vehicle miles off the road1.
-Regarding our Scope 3 efforts, we have engaged suppliers that represent 76% of our global spend to annually report their emissions through the global CDP Supply Chain environmental disclosure system.
+In 2019, we introduced our more ambitious Kellogg’s® Better Days commitments to achieve a 45% absolute reduction in Scope 1 and 2 GHG emissions and a 15% reduction in Scope 3 GHG emissions by the end of 20302.
+These goals put us firmly on our 2050 glide path to reduce Scope 1 and 2 emissions in our operations (manufacturing, offices, warehouses and fleet) by 65% and Scope 3 emissions by 50%.
+As of the end of 2020, we have already achieved a 30% absolute reduction in Scope 1 and 2 emissions against our 2015 baseline.
+The avoided emissions since 2015 are the equivalent of 3.2 billion miles driven by an average passenger vehicle 1.
+For our Scope 3 efforts, 74% of our addressable spend through 2020 went to suppliers who report climate impacts to the global CDP Supply Chain environmental disclosure system.
+We also have engaged with The Carbon Trust to calculate our Scope 3 footprint.

-We’ll share more details on our progress in our 2020 Corporate Responsibility Report.
-Until then, whenever you enjoy one of our delicious foods, remember that it could well have been renewable energy from the wind or sun that toasted the corn for your Kellogg’s Corn Flakes®, puffed the rice for your Kellogg’s® Rice Bubbles®, or baked the wheat for your Kellogg’s® Frosted Min-Wheats®.
-We’re well on our way to reducing greenhouse gas emissions by using 100% renewable energy.
+Through these efforts, we’re well on our way to reducing greenhouse gas emissions by using 100% renewable energy.
+Whenever you enjoy one of our delicious foods, remember that it could well have been renewable energy from the wind or sun that toasted the corn for your Kellogg’s Corn Flakes®, puffed the rice for your Kellogg’s® Rice Bubbles®, or baked the wheat for your Kellogg’s® Frosted Mini-Wheats®.